fable-compiler/fable-compiler.github.io/README.md

 yarn start-all
 ```

-## Build and publish to Github pages
+## Render the pages and publish them to Github

 Run `yarn deploy` (this assumes you already compiled the F# project).